 Carelessness, complacency ... catastrophe

 If you lost possessions in a fire at home your friends would think you were unlucky.
-If it happened again they would think you were careless, or perhaps jinxed.
-And if it happened again and you still did nothing ... what would they think then?
+If it happened again they might brand you careless, or even jinxed.
+And if it happened a third time....?

 Fire destroys and fire kills.
-It very nearly wrecked the long-established Woolworth store chain in the 1970s.
+It very nearly brought Woolworth to its knees between 1979 and 1981.

-This page is about incidents in the 1970s and 1981 that many Woolworth people did not want to remember, but which a number of customers and firemen can never forget.
-We added it to the Woolworths Museum at the suggestion of some of the people who were there.
-We have tried to explain what happened without PR spiel in the hope that it will make a difference.
+This page is about incidents in Seventies and early Eighties that Woolworth did not want to remember, but some customers and firemen can never forget.
+We have included it in the Museum at the suggestion of some of the people who were there.
+We have tried to explain what happened honestly in the hope that it will make a difference.
+Please share your feedback.

-Until the 1970s Woolworths had a good safety record.
+Until the 1970s the chain had a reasonable safety record.
 With the exception of a V2 incident during World War II, while there had been several fires thankfully there had been virtually no serious injuries.
-Between 1909 and 1970 the company moved from small stores with wooden floors and mahogany counters, selling a range of everyday items, to huge multi-floor self-service superstores selling everything from quarters of sweets to three piece suites and from sink plugs to fitted kitchens.
-During the 1970s it became clear that the range and the retail world had changed, but Woolworth had not adapted its operation behind the scenes.
+Between 1909 and 1970 the company moved from small stores with wooden floors and mahogany counters, selling cheap everyday items, to huge multi-floor self-service superstores selling everything from quarters of sweets to three piece suites and from sink plugs to fitted kitchens.
+By 1970 the retail world had changed; while Woolworth's salesfloors had more or less kept up, behind the scenes little had changed for over fifty years.
 Initially this seemed quaint; on 8 May 1979 it turned out to be fatal.

 1971 Warehouse fire at Castleton, Rochdale